Godley/lanyon/_posts/2015-05-22-packaging-a-python-app-mac-problems.md

 ---
-title: Packaging a python app: Mac problems
+title: "Packaging a python app: Mac problems"
 layout: post
 ---
 I started on a post about a month ago about packaging for multiple operating systems.
 The process involves taking a python application and producing an app file for Mac, an exe file for Windows, and probably a shell script or something for Linux.
 Here I'm going to talk about problems I specifically found producing an app file.